jpulgarin/django-tokenapi/README.md

 ### Obtaining a Token

-You can obtain a token for a specific user by sending a POST request with a username and token parameter.
+You can obtain a token for a specific user by sending a POST request with a username and token parameter to the `token_new` view.
 Using curl, the request would look like:

     curl -d "username=jpulgarin&password=GGGGGG" http://www.yourdomain.com/token/new.json

 If the request is successful, you will receive a JSON response like so:

     {"success": true, "token": "2uy-420a8efff7f882afc20d", "user": 1}

+### Verifying a Token

+You can verify that a token matches a given user by